03 February 2025

 May

 Aura Battler Dunbine was pretty cool.
 I kind of hate isekai, but this is an 80s-era isekai without death and rebirth.
 The robots are super cool.
 They're all insectoid and semi-organic.
 It's a great setting and definitely evokes early Gundam with the political intrigue.
-Unfortunately it fumbles the ending just a little bit.
+Unfortunately the ending was a little bit disappointing.

-The Big O season 1 was one of my favourites for the year.
+The Big O season 1 was one of my favourites shows of the year.
 I loved the unique art style, music, setting, and characters.
-It sort of felt like a Batman animation with the classy suits and ties, gothic night city, and countless gadgets.
+It sort of felt like a Batman animation (not something I would immediately leap at, to be honest, but it works really well here) with the classy suits and ties, gothic night city, and countless gadgets.
 Season 1 sort of ends on a cliffhanger but it was just well done from start to finish.

 Escaflowne is sort of Dunbine-like in that it's also a robot anime isekai from before isekai was a named genre.
 It's also similar in that it has a unique take on robots by making them suits of armour.
 I loved the art and theming, including the use of tarot cards for episodes (I am a sucker for using the aesthetics of esotericisms).
 And you know what?
 The ending wasn't so bad.